-UCLA, in accordance with federal and state laws and University policies, has designated the following categories of personally identifiable information as public information that UCLA may release and publish without the student’s prior consent: name, address (local/mailing, permanent, and/or e-mail), telephone numbers, major field of study, dates of attendance, enrollment status, grade level, number of course units in which enrolled, degrees and honors received, the most recent previous educational institution attended, participation in officially recognized activities (including intercollegiate athletics), and the name, weight, and height of participants on intercollegiate athletic teams.
+UCLA, in accordance with federal and state laws and University policies, has designated the following categories of personally identifiable information as public information that UCLA may release and publish without the student’s prior consent: name, e-mail address, telephone numbers, major field of study, dates of attendance, number of course units in which enrolled, degrees and honors received, the most recent previous educational institution attended, participation in officially recognized activities (including intercollegiate athletics), and the name, weight, and height of participants on intercollegiate athletic teams.

-As a matter of practice, UCLA does not publish student addresses or telephone numbers in the campus electronic directory unless released by the student.
+As a matter of practice, UCLA does not publish student telephone numbers in the campus online directory unless released by the student.
 The term public information in this policy is synonymous with the term directory information in FERPA.

-Student records that are the subject of federal and state laws and University policies may be maintained in a variety of offices, including the Registrar’s Office, Office of Student Conduct, UCLA Career Center, Graduate Division, UCLA External Affairs Department, and the offices of a student’s College or school and major department.
-Students are referred to the online UCLA Campus Directory, which lists all the offices that may maintain student records, together with their campus address and telephone number.
-Students have the right to inspect their student records in any such office subject to the terms of federal and state laws and University policies.
+Student records that are the subject of federal and state laws and University policies may be maintained in a variety of offices, including the Registrar’s Office, Office of Student Conduct, Career Center, Graduate Division, External Affairs Department, and offices of a student’s College or school and major department.
+Students are referred to the online UCLA Campus Directory, which lists all the offices that may maintain student records, together with each office campus address and telephone number.
+Students have the right to inspect their student records in any such office, subject to the terms of federal and state laws and University policies.
 Inspection of student records maintained by the Registrar’s Office is by appointment only and must be arranged three working days in advance.
-Call 310-825-1091, option 6, or inquire at the Registrar’s Office, 1113 Murphy Hall.
+Call 310-825-1091, option 6; or inquire at the Registrar’s Office, 1113 Murphy Hall.

 A copy of the federal and state laws, University policies, and the print UCLA Telephone Directory may be inspected in the office of the Information Practices Coordinator, 500 UCLA Wilshire Center.
 Information concerning students’ hearing rights may be obtained from that office and from the Office of Student Conduct, 1206 Murphy Hall.